Miccighel/NewBestSub/README.md

 - **`.crc` files appear next to Parquet outputs**
   We set `fs.file.impl=org.apache.hadoop.fs.RawLocalFileSystem` to avoid them for local writes.
 - **Multiple SLF4J bindings warning**
-  Avoid mixing slf4j-log4j12; we use **Log4j2** bindings.
+  Avoid mixing `slf4j-log4j12`; we use Log4j2 bindings.
-- **Opposite sign correlations in BEST**
+- **Opposite‑sign correlations in BEST**
-  Internal search may negate corr; **outputs always store true (positive) corr**.
+  Internal search may negate correlation; outputs always store the true (positive) correlation.
 - **Empty VAR for AVERAGE**
-  Fixed — we serialize pipe-delimited labels for bits set to 1 for all targets.
+  Fixed: we serialize pipe‑delimited labels for bits set to 1 for all targets.

 ---

 ## 🔌 Extending

-- Plug your own correlation function in `DatasetModel.loadCorrelationMethod`.
+- Plug your own correlation function in `DatasetModel.loadCorrelationMethod(...)`.
-- Swap crossover/mutation operators; keep `BinarySolution` API.
+- Swap crossover/mutation operators; keep the `BinarySolution` API.
-- Add new Final tables with `DatasetView.writeCsv(...)` and `DatasetView.writeParquet(...)`.
+- Add new final tables with `DatasetView.writeCsv(...)` and `DatasetView.writeParquet(...)`.

 ---